 After 10 minutes of voltage sensing in your digital display is acceptable for utility it will send a signal to the mechanisms once again.
 It will open generator first, close normal power, and now you’re back on utility.
 The generator will cool down for a certain amount of time and then you’re ready for the next power failure.

 The ATS is the heart of emergency power.
 Your generator has to be in good shape for the transfer switch to accept the power and it also has to be up to snuff for utility to be accepted by the power – but nothing happens without it.

-For more information about automatic transfer switches ( ATS ) – or – to request a quote click here https://duthiepower.com/request-a-quote or give us a call at 1-800-899-3931
+For more information on how a transfer switch works – request a service quote or give us a call at 1-800-899-3931.